Tool List

 ### Configuration File Location

-The copied configuration file (`config.yaml`) can be placed in the following location:
+Copy the configuration file (`config.yaml`) can be placed in:

 User home directory (recommended for personal use)